 Just because a product may have neutral earthy tones or be presented with leaves or bamboo does not mean it is an environmentally sound choice.
 Ignore these elements of greenwashing and stick to certified compostable products.

-To lean more on avoiding greenwashing, see our blog HERE.
+To learn more on avoiding greenwashing, see our related post on greenwashing (below).

 6. Be aware of made up certification symbols